Quasi-invariant Gaussian measures for the nonlinear wave equation in three dimensions: Introduction

 In order to obtain invariance of $\muu_s$ under the linear wave equation, one would need to replace $\jb{\,\cdot\,}$ with $|\cdot|$ in \eqref{series}, which would raise an issue at the zeroth Fourier mode (see Remark \ref{REM:zero_freq}).
 Nevertheless, in the study of small-scale properties of solutions, this issue is irrelevant and one can easily show that $\muu_s$ is quasi-invariant under the linear wave equation.
 Theorem~\ref{THM:NLW} then implies that the NLW dynamics also retains the small-scale properties of the linear wave dynamics.

 \noi (ii) The restriction that $s$ is an even integer in Theorem \ref{THM:NLW} comes from an application of the classical Leibniz rule in order to derive the right correction term for the modified energy and the weighted Gaussian measure.
 In terms of regularity restrictions, the construction of the weighted Gaussian measure works for any real $s > \frac 32$ (Proposition \ref{PROP:QFT0}).
 Our argument for the energy estimate (Proposition \ref{PROP:Nenergy}) only requires $s > \frac52$ but, in our derivation of a modified energy, we also use the classical Leibniz rule for $(-\Delta)^{\frac{s}{2}}$ which only works if $s$ is an even integer.
 It may be possible to relax this second condition using a fractional Leibniz rule to go below $s = 4$.
-At present, however, we do not know how to do this.
+At present, however, we do not know how to do this.\footnote{In a recent paper \cite{STX}, Theorem \ref{THM:NLW} was extended to the range $s > \frac 52$.
+The authors in \cite{STX} also proved quasi-invariance of $\muu_s$ for the quintic NLW (with $u^5$ replacing $u^3$ in \eqref{NLW0}) in the same range $s > \frac 52$. }

 \noi (iii) Our new hybrid argument in proving Theorem \ref{THM:NLW} requires a softer energy estimate than that in \cite{OTz3} and is also applicable to the two-dimensional case.
 We point out, however, that the argument in~\cite{OTz3}, involving heavier multilinear analysis, provides better quantitative information on the growth of the truncated weighted Gaussian measures.
 See Remark \ref{REM:loss}.
 For example, the argument in \cite{OTz3} allows us to prove higher $L^p$-integrability of the Radon-Nikodym derivative of the weighted Gaussian measures (with an energy cutoff), while our proof of Theorem \ref{THM:NLW} does not provide such extra information.